SvDvorak/svdvorak.github.io/_posts/2019-12-06-PSX_Retropie.md

 My brother has always been a fan of the first Playstation.
 We've never had one in our family but we both grew up playing on our friends consoles.
 And even today both of us still love the low-fi style of the early 3D games released at that time.

-For the past year I've had an idea of giving him a Playstation 1 as a birthday gift but I wanted to take it a step further, make it a bit more modern internally; by converting it to a Raspberry Pi computer.
+For the past year I've had an idea of giving him a Playstation 1 as a birthday gift but I wanted to take it a step further, make it a bit more modern internally; by converting it to a Raspberry Pi computer with a Playstation emulator.

 *Prepare for a long post with a lot of images!*